Spiderpig86/Cirrus/README.md

 </p>

 <p align="center">
-A fully responsive CSS and UI framework with custom design controls and simplistic structure.
-A components are customizable and work with your CSS.
+A fully responsive and comprehensive CSS framework with cbeautiful controls and simplistic structure.
+Cirrus is designed to be adaptable to existing themes or when starting fresh.
 </p>

 ## Framework Components